andyatkinson/blog/_posts/2014-05-10-getting-started-with-go.md

 I typed out most of the go example code for practice and have [pushed my code here](https://github.com/andyatkinson/golang-book).
 Go has specific project layout requirements.
 The `GOPATH` environment variable for me points at `~/go` and project source code is in `src`.
 For more information refer to `go help gopath`.

 To learn Go better, I slogged through making a small web app and deploying it to Heroku.
 This forced me to figure out how to handle form posts, make redirects, work with the MD5 library, and work with a database.
-Fortunately the Heroku part was easy [thanks to this guide](http://mmcgrana.github.io/2012/09/getting-started-with-go-on-heroku.html).
+The Heroku part started off easy [thanks to this guide](http://mmcgrana.github.io/2012/09/getting-started-with-go-on-heroku.html).
+However Heroku deploys failed for me with third-party dependencies like `pq` using [godep](https://github.com/tools/godep).
+I wasn't able to get godep working, but I did find the [gopack](https://github.com/d2fn/gopack) project, which serves a similar purpose, and have successfully deployed gournay to Heroku using gopack.

 ### Gournay